 Hello Tokyo cosplay!

 After crossing several times we headed down the Center Gai in search of something to eat.
-We randomly found a cool restaurant where you grill your own meet/vegetables etc… on your own table grill.
+We randomly found a cool restaurant where you grill your own meat/vegetables etc… on your own table grill.
 Playing with your food always makes it better.

-Feeling stuffed we decided to walk off the meal and maybe have a night cap before putting an end to a looong day.
+Feeling stuffed we decided to walk off the meal and maybe have a nightcap before putting an end to a looong day.
 This all changed when we stumbled upon a row of tiny 4-5 seat bars.
 The novelty of the bar seemed to refresh all of us.
-A few drinks later we were teaching our personal bar tender how to play quarters.
+A few drinks later we were teaching our personal bartender how to play quarters.
 Several shots followed.
 We enjoyed ourselves so much that we literally drank the bar dry.
 With the keg tapped we took it as a sign and waived goodbye to our hosts and stumbled our way to the subway.
 Fueled by looser shots I may have become a bit rowdy.
 Not necessarily rowdy by North American standards but definitely rowdy in Japan.
 I also became stupid, both in America and Japan.
 Thinking it was hilarious I would run out of one car door and enter in another while the train was briefly stopped.
 The others were not impressed.
 They were less impressed when Justin pushed me as I tried to renter and the doors closed between us.
-Yen-less and drunk all I could do was laugh and waive as the last train for the night sped away and left me in an unknown and dark metro stop somewhere in Tokyo.
+Yen-less and drunk all I could do was laugh and waive as the last train for the night sped away and left me at an unknown and dark metro stop somewhere in Tokyo.

 To be continued…